-Other Library Services 4.2.5
+4.2.5 Other Library Services

-- With advance notice, the Academic Coordinator will proctor tests in the library.
-If the Academic Coordinator is unavailable, the Library Director will proctor tests. - Classes are welcome in the library anytime with advance notice.
+- With advance notice, the Student Success Specialist will proctor tests in the library.
+If the Academic Coordinator is unavailable, the Student Success Specialist will proctor tests. - Classes are welcome in the library anytime with advance notice (at least 24 hours' notice).
 The professor must accompany their class and be responsible for their supervision. - Library database instruction sessions can be presented in your classrooms by request to the Briner Academic Center Director.